 It is known children who suffer from oral health problems cannot learn well in school.
 Using an evidence and community-based public health dental approach, Project Saving Smiles (PSS) provides dental screening, dental sealants, fluoride varnish, and oral health education free of charge targeting 2nd graders enrolled in the Free or Reduced Lunch Program and who have written parental consent.
 In a collaborative effort, the Houston Department of Health & Human Services, Good Neighbor Healthcare Center, Department of State Health Services, Women of Rotary, Texas Oral Health Coalition-Houston Region, the University of Texas Health Science Center at Houston – Dental Branch, Houston Community College, area schools, and other partners provide these preventive services.

 Dental sealants are thin coatings applied to the chewing surface of the back teeth to prevent cavities.
 Sealants fill in the deep pits and grooves where food and plaque (bacteria) accumulate.
 Sealants, at times, may need to be reapplied to remain protective to the teeth.
 The sealants placed on the children’s teeth may be checked after one year to ensure they are retained.
 If needed, new sealants will be placed.
 Fluoride varnish is a protective coating painted on the teeth to help prevent new cavities and to stop cavities that have already started.
 No anesthesia is needed for the applications.

-The PSS will invite schools with a Houston address that have 70% or more students on the Free or Reduced Lunch Program.
+The PSS invites Houston area schools which have 70% or more students on the Free or Reduced Lunch Program.